 Bonfire at Smuggler’s Beach

-Don’t miss the Jaws of Life Demonstration at 12:30 or the Pie Eating Contest at 1 pm!
-Live music throughout the day will be provided by The Mojo Kings, The Grab Brothers and The Placeholders.
 In addition to the scheduled events throughout the day, there will also be a world class craft fair, lots of games and rides, a kids entertainment tent, and lots of great food!
 The Kooks & Spooks Parade at 3pm is always a popular event.